Linuxfabrik/monitoring-plugins/check-plugins/starface-channel-status/README.md

 ## Overview

-Counts the number of current active DAHDI, SIP or other channels of the Starface PBX, and warns on possibly overusage (in percentage).
+Counts the number of active DAHDI, SIP, and other channels on a Starface PBX, and alerts on channel overusage when a maximum call limit is configured on the PBX.

-It uses the data output of the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring), which was originally written for Check_MK and listens on port 6556.
-Supports both IPv4 and IPv6.
-Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.

-Special features of this check:
+**Alerting Logic:**

+* WARN if channel usage is >= `--warning` (default: 80%)
+* CRIT if channel usage is >= `--critical` (default: 90%)
+* Thresholds only apply when the PBX reports a maximum call limit; otherwise always OK
+* `--always-ok` suppresses all alerts and always returns OK

+**Data Collection:**

-* Connects directly via Socket.
+* Connects via socket to the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) on port 6556
-* IPv4 (default), IPv6 capable.
+* Supports both IPv4 (default) and IPv6
-* Fetched data is cached up to one minute and shared between other monitoring plugins dealing with Starface PBX, so that those checks running in parallel do not query the data again and overload the PBX.
+* Fetched data is cached for up to one minute in a shared SQLite database, so that multiple Starface checks running in parallel do not overload the PBX

+**Compatibility:**

+* Requires the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) to be installed on the PBX

 ## Fact Sheet